Peru & Bolivia Epic Adventure

 Afterwards, there’s a special lunch in store to commemorate your arrival!
 Watch as searing stones are used to cook home-grown ingredients like guinea pig and potatoes, in preparation of an 8,000-year-old, traditional Pachamanca feast in your honour.
 Don’t worry if you can’t stomach eating these cute little guys – there’ll be beef and chicken too!

-Accommodation: Sonesta Posada Del Inca Yucay Hotel, Yucay – Peru
+Accommodation: Sonesta Posada Del Inca Yucay Hotel (or similar), Yucay – Peru

 Included: Breakfast, Lunch & Dinner